Autodesk-Forge/forge-takeoff2cost/README.md

 4. Create a new user to access the database, please keep the **user name** and **password** to be used in the following connection.
 5. At this point, you can click **Connect** button to check your **connection string** to the MongoDB cluster, the connection string should be in the form like
 `mongodb+srv://<username>:<password>@<clustername>-<njl8m>.mongodb.net`.
 Set environment variable `OAUTH_DATABASE` with your url in the following step.
 [Learn more here](https://docs.mongodb.com/manual/reference/connection-string/)
+6. Create a database named **PriceBook**, a collection named **DinningRoom**, then according to your takeoff types, add a couple of price item in the format of:
+{
+    "Type": "Door",
+    "Price": 836,
+    "Unit": "nr"
+}

 There are several tools to view your database, [Robo 3T](https://robomongo.org/) (formerly Robomongo) is a free lightweight GUI that can be used.
 When it opens, follow instructions [here](https://www.datduh.com/blog/2017/7/26/how-to-connect-to-mongodb-atlas-using-robo-3t-robomongo) to connect to MongoDB Atlas.